In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Smeargle isn't the easiest HM slave to employ, as he can't learn HMs from your inventory like other troops can, and he wields an atrocious stat total of 250, meaning he won't be helping much if ever needed in battle.
 However, patient players can use his Sketch attacks to permanently learn other moves, letting them nab whatever four HM options they need.

 Whether you want mainstays like Fly and Surf or rare but appreciated techniques like Flash and Defog, Smeargle can (eventually) cover for whatever techniques your main roster lacks.

 As silly as Bidoof looks, his Bibarel evolution distinguishes itself from starting mammals like Raticate and Furret with his dual Water type, granting him a unique elemental pairing.

 More than that, he makes arguably the best HM slave yet, as Bidoof are available very early in Sinnoh, are easily caught, and (after turning into Bibarel) can eventually learn a plethora of HM attacks.
 These include Cut, Surf, Dive, Rock Smash, Waterfall, Strength, plus Secret Power for constructing your own Hoenn base.
 Throw in a helpful STAB (same-type attack bonus) with many of the Normal and Water-element HMs, and he makes better use of the attacks than most other monsters.

-The availability of Pokemon, and need for HMs, changes from region to region, so be sure to adapt to your surroundings as needed.
-Remember, several non-HM moves can be used in the field, like Teleport and Dig, and Pokemon abilities can impact things outside battle ranging from egg-hatching to wild encounter rates.
+The availability of Pokémon, and the need for HMs, changes from region to region, so be sure to adapt to your surroundings as needed.
+Remember, several non-HM moves can be used in the field, like Teleport and Dig, and Pokémon abilities can impact things outside battle ranging from egg-hatching to wild encounter rates.

 © 2018 Jeremy Gill